replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/reducing-storage.md

 It is relatively common to initially allocate less (or more) storage than is required for an installation in practice.
 Some storage providers allow this to be done easily, while others require far more effort.

+# OpenEBS LocalPV

+OpenEBS LocalPV consumes a host's storage at `/var/openebs/local`.
+If you increase the amount of storage available here, OpenEBS will use it.
+If it shrinks, OpenEBS will have less storage to use.

 # Rook-Ceph

 ## Expanding Storage